PWilson-1978/ulam-hex-spiral/README.md

 In the t run, I happened to notice that at least one number was identified as a prime, but didn't appear in the hex drawing.
 To avoid a crunch of numbers in the center, I tossed out a few values so that seems to be why it did appear.
 I tested the routine and started with a lower number and the number appeared in blue in the hex pattern.

-I think my prime routine in the t version is having issues so I'm currently working on that.
+I removed my t version and I think I fixed the issues in the tx version.
+Will continue to check and try to improve this.